 - On Oct.
 9, 2012, a gunman stepped onto her school bus and asked for Malala by name, pointed a gun at her head and fired.
 One bullet hit the left side of her forehead, traveled under her skin the length of her face and then into her shoulder. - She remained unconscious and in critical condition for several days, but later her condition improved and she was sent to a hospital in England.
-The Taliban reiterated its intent to kill her and her father. - Last year she spoke before the U.N., met with Queen Elizabeth, and last October she met with President Obama.
+The Taliban reiterated its intent to kill her and her father. - She spoke before the U.N., met with Queen Elizabeth, and met with U.S. President Obama.
 During that meeting, she confronted him on his use of drone strikes in Pakistan. - In her speech to the U.N. she said: "The terrorists thought they would change my aims and stop my ambitions, but nothing changed in my life except this: weakness, fear and hopelessness died.
 Strength, power and courage was born."